proubatsis/blog/blog-site/src/posts/programming/automating-docker-hub-deployments.md

 I figured I'd take out a step.

 I decided that involving one less service would be a convenient way to go.
 With that said, I needed a way to actually deploy new images pushed to Docker Hub.
-Thankfully, Docker Hub provides can trigger a webhook when new images are pushed.
+Thankfully, Docker Hub can trigger a webhook when new images are pushed.
 Using the webhook, I was able to build a simple web service that deploys the updated image.
 It runs on a Kubernetes cluster and updates a deployment whenever a new image is pushed to the repository.